any-docs/css/content/reference/properties/interpolate-size/index.md

 ### Values

 - `allow-keywords`
-  - Enables [interpolation](/en-US/docs/Glossary/Interpolation) between a {{cssxref("length-percentage")}} value and an intrinsic size value, to allow animation between the two.
+  - Enables [interpolation](/en-US/docs/Glossary/Interpolation) between a `length-percentage` value and an intrinsic size value, to allow animation between the two.
 - `numeric-only`
   - The default behavior — intrinsic size values cannot be interpolated.

 ## Description

-Setting `interpolate-size: allow-keywords` enables interpolation between a {{cssxref("length-percentage")}} value and an intrinsic size value.
+Setting `interpolate-size: allow-keywords` enables interpolation between a `length-percentage` value and an intrinsic size value.
 Note that it does not enable animating between two intrinsic size values.
 One end of the animation must be a `<length-percentage>`.

 The `interpolate-size` value is inherited, so animating to (or from) an intrinsic size value can be enabled for an entire document by setting it on the document root: